 As a photographer, it is your platform to change every mundane image you capture on your camera into a real work of art.
-As a graphic designer, this is practically the only platform you need to do anything with pixel-based graphics.
+This is practically the only platform you need to do anything with pixel-based graphics as a graphic designer.

 Adobe Photoshop Software – Pricing

-Adobe Photoshop software offers a Creative Cloud-based subscription, for $9.99 per month as part of the photography subscription, $20.99 per month as a single app subscription, or $52.99 per month as part of a full subscription for all creative cloud software, for individual use.
-For businesses, the plans are $79.99 per seat for all apps or $33.99 per seat for a single app.
+Adobe Photoshop software offers a Creative Cloud-based subscription for $9.99 per month as part of the photography subscription, $20.99 per month as a single app subscription, or $52.99 per month as part of a full subscription for all creative cloud software, for individual use.
+In addition, the plans are $79.99 per seat for all apps or $33.99 per seat for a single app for businesses.

 For students and teachers, Adobe Photoshop software offers introductory pricing of $19.99 per month for a year, and $29.99 after that, for a subscription that provides access to all apps in the creative suite, including Photoshop.
 For schools and universities, there are plans based on named users and devices.
 The Named-user license for a single app is $14 per month, and for the complete creative suite is $34.99 per month.
 Device-based licenses are $299.88 per year for the complete creative suite or $155.88 per year for one app.

 Now that you know that Adobe Photoshop software, the most widely used photo editing and graphic design software is not free, Adobe Photoshop software can either be within your reach or too expensive for you.

 If it is the latter, here are the alternatives you can look at to give your images that professional touch or to use as your primary work platform, depending on who you are.